rokj/stree-web/README.md

 # Developer notes
 KISS.

 It uses Javascript AWS SDK v2 from Amazon.
 Tried v3, but got stuck with "progress" on file upload.
-You can check branch `https://github.com/rokj/stree-web/tree/almost-with-v3`.
+You can check out branch `https://github.com/rokj/stree-web/tree/almost-with-v3`.

 There are three files to work with:
 - `js/main.js` - logic